CapTechMobile/BlogFest2019-AppleWatch/Captech Blog/post.md

 			// create our play button
             Button(action: {
                 playPauseActionHandler { (success) in
-                    self.playing = success // since this is a bound property, the UI will rebuild when it changes }
+                    self.playing = success // bound property, UI will rebuild when it changes }
             }) {